Members Voluntary Liquidation (MVL) - Advice on ending the life of a solvent company and the tax benefits

-Closing your Company and extracting the capital in the most tax efficient way
+Closing your Company and extracting the capital in the most tax efficient way by using a MVL

-What is a Members Voluntary Liquidation?
+What is a Members Voluntary Liquidation (MVL)?

 Capital returned to shareholders in a liquidation is taxed at capital gains tax rates, and therefore at a lower rate than if the funds were taxed as dividends or taken as salary.